gdwmw/Next.js-Boilerplate/README.md

 - **/auth**: Contains authentication-related files and logic.
 - **/public**: Contains static assets such as images, animations, and other static files.
 - **/src/app**: Contains the main application pages, including login, admin, user, and others.
-- **/src/components**: Contains reusable UI components throughout the application.
+- **/src/components**: Contains reusable components throughout the application, organized following the principles of Atomic Design.
 - **/src/context**: Contains context providers for state management and sharing data across components.
 - **/src/hooks**: Contains custom hooks for managing state and side effects in functional components.
 - **/src/layouts**: Contains layouts for various parts of the application, such as header, footer, aside, and others.
+The layouts are organized following the principles of Atomic Design, with components broken down into smaller, reusable pieces.
 - **/src/libs**: Contains libraries such as providers for authentication and theme management, as well as constants and others.
 - **/src/schemas**: Contains validation schemas using Zod to ensure incoming data meets expectations.
 - **/src/types**: Contains TypeScript type definitions to ensure type safety throughout the application.